arjun-menon/hubdoc-take-home/README.md

 Although Hubdoc's codebase is primarily written in JS, you are not required to use any of the above tools or any of the provided code.
 Feel free to work with any languages or frameworks you are comfortable with.
-Please include any notes on the platform (OS) used and if a non-Node service is provided, please include setup notes.
+If a non-Node service is provided, please include setup notes.

+Please also include:
+* Your OS (e.g. Windows 10, MacOS Big Sur, Ubuntu 20.04 LTS)
+* Version of dev platform used (e.g. Node 16.3.0, OpenJDK 18, .NET 5.0)
+* Versions of any other runtime dependencies required to run and evaluate your assignment

 ## We expect the following from you: